Dealing with FEAR

 4. They ask for feedback (and take it well).

 - Does your spouse keep telling you that you don’t listen?
-Ask some else in your life you’re close to (parent, best friend, mentor) whether you can come across as not listening well.
+Ask someone else in your life you’re close to (parent, best friend, mentor) whether you can come across as not listening well.

 What gets in the way of most of us asking for good feedback is that we’re afraid of getting uncomfortable news: We’re afraid to hear that we’re not as good a salesman (or lover) as we think.